 In the world of our founding fathers, to exercise the right of free speech it was enough to print a pamphlet and distribute it among the population.
 While it still required money and very possibly "corporate" backing to embark on such an enterprise, the means of distribution amounted to speaking in public, going door to door, or riding a horse.
 Nowadays the means of distribution itself is in the hands of huge corporations.
 Recent advances in technology have made it possible for anyone to produce media rich content.
 But let's face it, much like any marketing campaign, if you want to be seen on prime time television you still have to buy your way through a corporate gatekeeper or create enough public awareness that the corporate media will come to you.

 In the case of political messages, surely the public interest is better served when political messages are not pushed through the media by monied interests, yet our so-called Supreme Court has now asserted that these monied interests, represented by corporations, have the same rights as people.
-I say that is a load of bull, and quite frankly this kind of behavior by our government is why we have a Second Amendment.
+I say that is a load of bullshit, and quite frankly it has been argued that this kind of behavior by our government is why we need a Second Amendment.